medulla-tech/.github/profile/README.md

 * Stable branch and previous tagged version

-Read INSTALL files of each project (first medulla-server and medulla-agent)
+Read INSTALL files of each project (first medulla and medulla-agent)

 * Devel branch